With increasing corporatisation of Indian media and most of it being owned by big business, freedom is the first casualty

 Today, a newspaper is, in the famous words of Times of India boss Sameer Jain, like any other product, like a soap for instance.
 You have to use all sorts of gimmicks to sell it.
 Journalism no longer has any place for those believing in using media to make a difference to society.

-- Aijaz Zaka Syed is a widely published commentator and Editor of Caravan.
+Aijaz Zaka Syed is a widely published commentator and Editor of Clarion India.
 Email: [email protected]